bitrise-io/devcenter/_articles/en/getting-started/signing-up/connecting-apple-dev-account.md

 4. Provide your credentials in the popup window and click `Store credentials`.

    ![](/img/apple-dev.png)
 5. If two-factor authentication is enabled on your Apple Developer account, you will be prompted to provide your verification code.
-In this case, your authentication will expire in 30 days - Bitrise will prompt you before that happens!
+In this case, your authentication will expire in 30 days and you will have to authenticate again!

 ### Enabling Apple Developer Portal integration